Skip to main content

 Limitations

-SKU custom fields cannot be used for grouping yet.
+1. SKU-level fields cannot be used for grouping (yet).

-This feature requires full data sync after each change.
+3. A full data sync is required after each configuration change.